McKissack & McKissack

-McKissack & McKissack is an American architecture, engineering, program management and construction firm based in Washington, D.C.
-It is the oldest minority-owned architecture and construction company in the United States.
+McKissack & McKissack is an American design, program management and construction firm based in New York.
+It is the oldest Black-owned architecture and construction company in the United States.

-The firm was founded in 1905 in Nashville, Tennessee by Moses McKissack, the grandson of a slave who had been brought to the United States from west Africa and put to work making bricks.
-Moses III, the slave's grandson, became an accomplished carpenter and eventually teamed with his brother Calvin McKissack to found the company.
+The firm was founded in 1905 in Nashville, Tennessee by Moses McKissack, the grandson of an enslaved person brought to the United States from West Africa and put to work making bricks.
+Moses III became an accomplished carpenter and eventually teamed with his brother Calvin McKissack to found the company.

-The company's best-known projects are the Carnegie Library at Fisk University, built in 1908; the Nationals Park baseball stadium, the National Museum of African American History and Culture to the Martin Luther King, Jr. Memorial, the Obama Presidential Center in Chicago and a helicopter landing pad at the George H.W.
-Bush Presidential Library in College Station, TX.
-They have also participated in airport renovation and modernization projects at John F. Kennedy International and LaGuardia airports in New York, O'Hare International and Midway International in Chicago and Ronald Reagan Washington National and Dulles International airports in Washington.

-In 2019 the company was named a Top 50 Program Management and a Top 100 Construction Management-for-Fee firm by Engineering News-Record.
+Over its 120-year history, the company has completed over 6,000 public- and privately-funded planning, design, and construction projects.

 History

 The firm was founded by Moses McKissack III (May 8, 1879 – December 12, 1952) in 1905, who was later joined by his brother Calvin Lunsford McKissack (February 23, 1890 – March 2, 1968) to form the McKissack & McKissack partnership in 1922.
 The brothers were natives of Pulaski, Tennessee.
-Their father and paternal grandfather were trained builders.
+Their father (Moses McKissack II) and grandfather (Moses McKissack) were both trained builders.
+Moses McKissack was sold into slavery after being captured in West Africa and was sold to an American contractor named William McKissack of North Carolina.
+Moses was trained to make bricks for construction projects and became a master builder.
+When Moses was eventually granted his freedom, he began to sell his bricks.

-Moses McKissack entered the architecture trade by working as an apprentice to a builder in Pulaski who hired him in 1890 to assist with architectural designs, drawings and construction work.
+Moses McKissack II became a master carpenter and built the gingerbread finishes on the Maxwell House Hotel.
+Moses McKissack III entered the architecture trade by working as an apprentice to a builder in Pulaski who hired him in 1890 to assist with architectural designs, drawings and building construction.
 His formal education was obtained at the Pulaski Colored High School.
-Calvin McKissack was educated at Barrows School in Springfield, Massachusetts, and Fisk University in Nashville, which he attended from 1905 to 1909.
+Calvin McKissack was educated at Fisk University in Nashville, which he attended from 1905 to 1909.
 Both brothers obtained architectural degrees through a correspondence course.